-1. All WCM medical students planning international travel as part of their AOC projects must complete the 'AOC Related Travel Request' form at least 1 month prior to travel AND the requirements listed on the form to obtain approval prior to travel.
+1. All WCM medical students planning international travel as part of their AOC projects must complete the 'AOC Related Travel Request' form at least 1 month before travel AND the requirements listed on the form to obtain approval before travel.